Healthcare

 The numbers back up the stories.
 According to the AMA's 2024 Prior Authorization Physician Survey, practices now complete an average of 39 prior authorizations per physician per week, consuming roughly 13 hours of staff and physician time weekly.
-94% of physicians report that PA delays cause negative clinical consequences, and 24% say PA has led to a serious adverse event for a patient in their care.
+In the same survey, 94% of physicians report that PA delays access to necessary care, and 24% say PA has led to a serious adverse event for a patient in their care.

-The good news: 2026 is the year this breaks open.
-Between the CMS Interoperability and Prior Authorization Final Rule (CMS-0057-F) taking effect January 1, 2026, the maturation of LLM-powered voice agents, and browser-automation agents that can operate payer portals like a human, most PA workflows are now automatable.
+Much of this becomes automatable in 2026.
+Between the CMS Interoperability and Prior Authorization Final Rule (CMS-0057-F) taking effect January 1, 2026, the maturation of LLM-powered voice agents, and browser-automation agents that can operate payer portals like a human, most PA workflows can now be handled by software with a person on the exceptions.
 This guide walks through exactly how to do it.

 What is prior authorization automation?

-- Eligibility and PA requirement lookup — determining whether a code requires auth for a given plan.
+1. Eligibility and PA requirement lookup, determining whether a code requires auth for a given plan.

-- Status checks and follow-up — chasing pending determinations.
+3. Status checks and follow-up, chasing pending determinations.

-- Appeals and peer-to-peer scheduling — when auth is denied.
+4. Appeals and peer-to-peer scheduling, when auth is denied.

 Why is prior authorization so hard to automate?